vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

 > You can generate CAN FD traffic by adding the `-fd` flag to the script call.

-For this demo purposes, generate some CAN FD traffic on the same vCAN device as follows:
+For this demo purposes, generate some CAN FD traffic on the same vcan device as follows:

     ./SocketCAN/demos/shell_scripts/send_CAN_frames.sh can0 -fd